blade-build/blade-test/README.md

 # blade-test

-A minimal test project for blade-build
+A minimal test project for blade-build.